-One way to alleviate this issue is through constant communication.
+One way to overcome this barrier is through constant communication.
 Whether that be in email or in a weekly team meeting, people will often have an understanding of what’s going on by the time they get to know one another.

 This helps with busy workloads too, as individuals can focus on the tasks before them and avoid any confusion down the road.

 5- Poor communication channels

-There are many knowledge management challenges, but the most common challenge is a poor communication channel which may lead to ineffective management of knowledge lifecycle.
+There are many knowledge management challenges, but the most common challenge is a poor communication channel which may lead to ineffective management of knowledge cycle.

-Knowledge management is a process that involves the collection and sharing of information.
+Knowledge management is a practice that involves the collection and sharing of information.
 However, knowledge often gets stuck in silos due to poor communication channels.